This post may include affiliate links. Thank you for your support.

 Optional Additions

 • Green Chiles or Jalapeños: Prefer a little heat?
-Try adding jalapeños along with the vegetables in step 3!
-Or toss in a can of green chiles when you add the rice and broth in step 4!
+Try adding jalapeños along with the vegetables in step 3.
+Or toss in a can of green chiles when you add the rice and broth in step 4.
+Or simply garnish the top of your cajun rice and beans with pickled jalapeno rounds.

 • Diced Tomatoes: Love juicy tomatoes?
 Chop up a few fresh Roma tomatoes and stir them into the dirty rice before serving.